Old naira notes remain legal tender, CBN allays Nigerians' fears

 Recommended articles

-The apex bank said this in reaction to heightened fears amongst the citizens that the old banknotes, including the ₦200, ₦500, and ₦1,000 denominations, will pave the way for the redesigned notes by December 2023.
+The apex bank said this in reaction to heightened fears amongst the citizens that the old banknotes, including the N200, N500, and N1,000 denominations, will pave the way for the redesigned notes by December 2023.

 In a statement signed by its Director, Corporate Communication, Isah Abdulmumin, on the evening of Wednesday, November 8, 2023, the CBN said it has not ordered the withdrawal of the old notes from circulation.